 The Greater Caucasus is a home to numerous animal species, yes sometimes its valleys feel a bit empty, devoid of life.

-It is caused by an age-old hunting instinct of local people (or, to put it more bluntly, poaching).
+It is caused by an age-old hunting instinct of local people (or, to put it more bluntly, poaching) and a long history of shepherding.

 If the wildlife is what you are looking for, you should head for Lagodekhi park, the oldest nature reserve in Georgia.